leungkcofficial/weatherapi-mcp/README.md

 # WeatherAPI MCP Server

 An MCP server that provides current weather and air quality data using WeatherAPI.
+Forked from @swonixs and added weather forecast

 ## Features